A premouse inheriting strong cardinals from $V$: Introduction

-Let $P$ be a segmented-premouse with active extender $F\neq\emptyset$.
-We say that $F$, or $P$, has \emph{superstrong type} iff $i_F(\crit(F))<\lh(F)$.
-(So if $F$ has superstrong type then $i_F(\crit(F))$ is the largest cardinal of $P$, and then $P$ is a premouse iff the initial segment condition holds for $P$.)
-In \cite{extmax}, all premice are assumed to be below superstrong type, but certain results there (in particular, \cite[2.17, 2.20]{extmax}) hold in our context (allowing superstrong type), by the same proofs, and when we cite these results, we literally refer to these generalizations.
-(However, \cite[Theorem 5.3]{extmax} does not go through as stated at the superstrong level; Theorem \ref{thm:no_iterable_sound_bicephalus} of the present paper generalizes that result at the superstrong level.)
-At certain points we will explicitly restrict our attention to premice below superstrong type.
+Let $P$ be an active seg-pm, $F=F^P$ and $i^P_F:P\to\Ult(P,F)$ the ultrapower map.
+We say that $F$, or $P$, has \dfnemph{superstrong type} (or just is \dfnemph{superstrong}) iff $i^P_F(\crit(F))<\lh(F)$.
+(So if $F$ has superstrong type then $i^P_F(\crit(F))$ is the largest cardinal of $P$, and then $P$ is a premouse iff the initial segment condition holds for $P$.)
+In \cite{extmax}, all premice are assumed to be below superstrong type, but certain results there (in particular, \cite[2.17, 2.20]{extmax}) hold in our context, by the same proofs, and when we cite these results, we literally refer to these generalizations.
+This generalization will be covered more explicitly in \cite{fsfni}.
+(However, the proof of \cite[Theorem 5.3]{extmax} does not go through at the superstrong level; Theorem \ref{thm:no_iterable_sound_bicephalus} here generalizes that result at the superstrong level.)\footnote{The proof of Dodd-solidity for $1$-sound, $(0,\om_1,\om_1+1)^*$-iterable premice (for Mitchell-Steel indexing) does not immediately generalize, although it can be adapted to the superstrong level with some further work; recall that Zeman \cite{zeman_dodd} proves the analogous result for Jensen indexing, which is at the superstrong level.
+However, in this paper we do not need to consider Dodd-solidity.}